jakeqaverch/Engagement-Survey/README.md

 | 4      | 557   | 0.557      |
 | 5      | 51    | 0.051      |
 | % Positive || 60.8           |

+- The sentiment on this question is relatively mixed with 60.8% of respondents answering positively.
+- It is a positive sign that no one answered with a 1.

 ## I believe in DataSkillUp's ambitions as a company.